Local Government (Scotland) Act 1889: Boundary changes

 and to arbitrate disputes between local authorities arising from boundary changes.
 All boundary changes made by the commissioners came into full effect on 15 May 1892.
 For most purposes, however, the bulk of the changes became effective a year earlier, on 15 May 1891.

 Subsequent to the commissioners' dissolution, the Secretary for Scotland had the power to vary boundaries on the application of a council.

 Districts and district committees

 Each county (unless it contained fewer than six parishes) was to be divided into districts consisting of groups of electoral divisions.
 Each district was to have a district committee consisting of the area's county councillors, one representative from each parochial board in the district, and one from each burgh.
 The committees performed the county council's functions in respect of the Public Health Acts and highways legislation.

 Reform

-The county councils established under the 1889 act were substantially reformed in 1930 under the Local Government (Scotland) Act 1929, which significantly increased the functions of county councils and brought all burghs under the jurisdiction of the county councils, leaving separate only the four burghs which were classed as counties of cities, being Aberdeen, Dundee, Edinburgh, and Glasgow.
+The county councils established under the act were substantially reformed in 1930 under the Local Government (Scotland) Act 1929 (19 & 20 Geo.
+5. c.
+25), which significantly increased the functions of county councils and brought all burghs under the jurisdiction of the county councils, leaving separate only the four burghs which were classed as counties of cities, being Aberdeen, Dundee, Edinburgh, and Glasgow.

+Subsequent developments

+The whole act was repealed by section 1(1) of, and part VIII of schedule 1 to, the Statute Law (Repeals) Act 1976, which came into force on 27 May 1976.